dante1130/my-website/content/pages/about.md

 # About me

 Hey!
-I'm Andrew, a software engineer in Australia working in real-time simulations for mining equipment.
+I'm Andrew, a software engineer in Australia working in real-time simulations for mining technologies.

 ## My interests

 - **Software Engineering** - I love learning new technologies and building things with them.
 - **Video Games** - I have been playing video games since I was a kid, and I still play them to this day.
-- **Cooking** - I love cooking, I cook almost every day, mostly Asian food.
+- **Cooking** - I love cooking, I cook almost every day, mostly pasta and Asian food.

 ## My skills